DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/Trading partners.md

 ## Trading partner details

-Select the **Trading partner GLN** hyperlink or the **Details** button to update trading partner's details.
+Select the **Trading partner GLN** hyperlink or the **Details** button to update trading partner's details. <br>
-The following applies to all types of Trading partners and will be discussed in the Core module.
+The following setup applies to all types of Trading partners and will be discussed in the Core module.
 The module specific setup/mappings will be discussed in each Module's guides.

 **Field** 	                      | **Description**
 :-------------------------------- |:-------------------------------------